Rail inspection

 Rail inspection is the practice of examining rail tracks for flaws that could lead to catastrophic failures.
 According to the United States Federal Railroad Administration Office of Safety Analysis, track defects are the second leading cause of accidents on railways in the United States.
 The leading cause of railway accidents is attributed to human error.
-The contribution of poor management decisions to rail accidents caused by infrequent or inadequate rail inspection is significant but not reported by the FRA, only the NTSB.
+The contribution of poor management decisions to rail accidents caused by infrequent or inadequate rail inspections is significant, but is not reported by the FRA; only the NTSB reports it.
 Every year, North American railroads spend millions of dollars to inspect the rails for internal and external flaws.
-Nondestructive testing (NDT) methods are used as preventive measures against track failures and possible derailment.
+Nondestructive testing (NDT) methods are used as preventive measures to prevent track failures and potential derailments.